Got a claim from a major flood, storm or natural disaster?

 • Higher materials and/or labour rates charged than estimated by the QS.

-If you are not wanting to give your builder the go ahead before finalising the cash settlement amount then a review will need to be undertaken by IAG to compare the QS estimate to your quote.
+If you are not wanting to give your builder the go ahead before finalising the cash settlement amount then a review will need to be undertaken to compare the QS estimate to your quote.
 Please know that this may take a few weeks.

 It’s your choice to delay starting repairs until you have come to an agreement on the settlement amount.
 This has the benefit of cost certainty, and there is less risk of a shortfall, but it does mean it will take longer to repair your property.